Yamadera's Risshaku-ji Temple

 During the first millennium BCE, the Yayoi culture brought the early Japonic language family and rice farming from the Korean peninsula to Kyūshū, the southwestern-most main island of Japan.
 That culture expanded to the east and north, leading eventually to the early Emperors based in Nara and later moving to Kyōto.
 It was only in the 14th century CE that the Japanese and Ainu people really came into contact.

 Returning from prehistory, Japan's first supposed history books were written in the early 700s CE.
 Kojiki (or Records of Ancient Matters), written down in 711–712 CE, was quickly followed by the Nihon Shoki (or Chronicles of Japan), written down around 720 CE.
 These are referred to as "histories", although they're really compilations of legends.
-How the Emperor is the grandson of the grandson of Amaterasu, the Goddess of the Sun, and so on.
+How the Emperor is the great-grandson of the grandson of Amaterasu, the Goddess of the Sun, and so on.
 Jikaku Daishi came here and founded Risshaku-ji only about 140 years after those mythic chronicles were written.

 Temples are fire risks.
 They're wooden structures, often with thatched straw roofs, lit by candles and lamps.
 This temple also housed an eternal flame, increasing the danger.
 The temple burned down and was rebuilt in 1356 and again in 1554.
 Well, Buddhism recognizes the concept of saṃsāra, a continuing cycle of rebirth.
 A temple rebuilt multiple times in the same place to the same design may be considered as the original.